Probabilistic Concurrent Reasoning in Outcome Logic: Independence, Conditioning, and Invariants: Probabilistic Concurrent Outcome Logic

 More formally, the soundness proof uses the fact that $\psi_1$ and $\psi_2$ are precise to obtain unique minimal probability spaces $\Q_1$ and $\Q_2$ satisfying them.
 We then show that for any distribution $\nu$ resulting from running $C_1\parallel C_2$, and for any events $B_1\in\F_{\Q_1}$ and $B_2 \in\F_{\Q_2}$, it must be the case that $\nu(B_1 \sep B_2) = \mu_{\Q_1}(B_1)\cdot\mu_{\Q_2}(B_2)$.
 Since $C_1$ and $C_2$ may not terminate in a bounded amount of time, this probability only converges to the desired product in the limit.

 The next two rules are for interacting with invariants.
 The \ruleref{Atom} rule opens the invariant by moving it into the triple as an almost sure assertion, as long as the program is a single atomic action $a$.
-The fact that that the program executes atomically, and $I$ is true before and after execution, means that $I$ is true at every step.
+The fact that that the program executes atomically, and that $I$ is true before and after execution, means that $I$ is true at every step.
 Next, the \ruleref{Share} rule allows a finitary almost sure assertion $I$ to be moved into the invariant.
-The soundness of this rule relies on the invariant monotonicity property that we discussed in \Cref{sec:pomset}.
+The soundness of this rule relies on the invariant monotonicity property that we discussed in \Cref{sec:pomset}. \begin{restatable}[Invariant Monotonicity]{lemma}{invMono} For any $U,V,W \subseteq \mathsf{Var}$ and $\sigma \in \mem{W}$ such that $U\cap V = \emptyset$, $\I \subseteq \mem U$, $\J \subseteq \mem V$, and $U\cup V \subseteq W$:

+\end{restatable} Recall that $\lec$ is equivalent to $\supseteq$, so invariant monotonicity states that expanding the invariant (via $\sep$) can only add new behaviors to the set of outcomes. \Cref{lem:inv-mono} follows from the more general monotonicity property of linearization \cite{zilberstein2025denotational}.

 The \ruleref{Frame} rule allows a local specification to be lifted into a larger memory footprint \cite{yang2002semantic}.
 The type of separation used depends on the mode $m$ of the triple.
 If $m=\st$, then the frame $\vartheta$ not only represents a disjoint set of physical \emph{resources}, but also that those resources are distributed independently from the information about the present program.
 A strong triple can always be weakened to a weak triple using the \ruleref{Weaken} rule.
 A weak triple can be strengthened---via \ruleref{Strengthen}---as long as the postcondition is precise.
 Just as with the \ruleref{Par} rule, precision here ensures that the scheduler cannot force any correlation between the postcondition and the frame.